BillWinston/drydock/README.md

 README.md

-This repo contains personal scripts underdevelopment and testing.
+This repo contains personal scripts under development and testing.

 ** Script Catalog **
 filecompiler.py - Recursively searches through nested folders for files with a user-defined